Are you looking for a homemade dairy-free coffee creamer recipe? You’ll love this one!

-When I had to quit dairy for OG I started using commercial non-dairy creamers for my coffee (the kind that you find in the health food section).
+When I had to quit dairy after having my first child I started using store-bought non-dairy creamers for my coffee (the kind that you find in the health food section).

 Except it wasn’t.

-Healthy Dairy Free Coffee Creamer
+Healthy Coffee Creamer

-For those of you who don’t have time to make your own creamer from scratch, use canned coconut milk (instead of almonds and water) for a shortcut version that will last longer too.
+For those of you who don’t have time to make your own creamer from scratch, use canned organic coconut milk (instead of almonds and water) for a shortcut version that will last longer too.

 - 3 cups of water (use distilled if you are worried about it “staying” in the fridge, otherwise tap is fine if you plan on using it within a few days)

-- 3 T coconut oil
+- 3 Tablespoons coconut oil (optional)

-- 1 t vanilla extract
+- 1 teaspoon vanilla extract

-- 1 T sucanat
+- 1 Tablespoon sucanat or coconut sugar (optional)

 - Cheesecloth or fine sieve